 Frequently Asked Questions

 Initial assessments typically last 60 to 90 minutes.
 Comprehensive psychological evaluations may require multiple sessions totaling several hours.
-Follow-up assessments are usually shorter.
+Follow-up appointments are usually briefer.

 Mental health records are protected by HIPAA and additional state privacy laws.
 They are not part of a public record.
 Insurance claims may include diagnostic codes required for billing, but employers do not have access to this information.

 Follow-up assessments depend on individual circumstances.
 Some conditions require periodic re-evaluation to monitor progress.
-Significant symptom changes warrant new assessments regardless of timing.
+Significant symptom changes warrant new evaluation regardless of timing.

 The Bottom Line